SAP-samples/teched2022-AD261/exercises/8_RunBusinessProcess/README.md

 1. Go back to the **Monitor** application, select your process instance and observe the **Execution Log**

     - **Refresh** the logs from top-right corner of the screen.
-    - You will see the log entry for Action execution which informs you that an POST API for Sales Order has been execution with the given destination configuration.
+    - You will see the log entry for **Action** execution which informs you that a POST API for Sales Order has been executed, with the given destination configuration.

     ![](images/RunProcess-08.png)